-I am continually amazed with the amount of talent we have in our world.
-Designers, creators, entrepreneurs, artists, developers … These are people who push the bounds of what is possible to create a product, service or business that revolutionizes their respective field.
+I am continually amazed by the amount of talent we have in our world.
+Designers, creators, entrepreneurs, artists, developers … These are people who push the bounds of what is possible to create a product, service, or business that revolutionizes their respective fields.
 While these folks might be masters of their craft, the creative class can sometimes lack the financial know-how to be masters of their money.

 This way, the starving artist starves no more …

 What are we covering today?

 On the show today, Julia Lorenz-Olson, Philp Olson and I discuss: